paulasilvatech/Mainframe-AI-Modernization/docs/01-introduction/02-architecture.md

 ## Reference Architecture

-The following diagram illustrates the comprehensive reference architecture for Azure AI Foundry integration with IBM z/OS:
+The following diagram illustrates the comprehensive reference architecture for Azure AI Foundry integration with mainframe systems:

 ```
 ┌───────────────────────────────────────────────────────────────────────────────────────────────────────────┐